Marine Vegetation Monitoring

 Seagrasses are used as an indicator of estuary health throughout the world, because of their fast response to changes in water quality.
 Changes in the abundance or distribution of this resource are likely to reflect changes in environmental conditions.
 They are also likely to affect many other species that depend on seagrass habitat.

 DNR monitors abundance and depth distribution of native seagrasses to determine status and trends in the greater Puget Sound area through the Submerged Vegetation Monitoring Program (SVMP).
 The SVMP monitors a selection of sites throughout the Puget Sound and extrapolates site-level data to create regional estimates of eelgrass area.
-Data is collected through submerged videography, based on DNR’s SVMP protocols.
+Data are collected through submerged videography, based on DNR’s SVMP protocols.
 By partnering with DNR, Snohomish County was able to get a comprehensive survey of the entire Snohomish County shoreline.
 The monitoring results are used by DNR for the management of State-Owned Aquatic Lands, by the County and local jurisdictions to understand critical areas on their shoreline, and by the Puget Sound Partnership as one of 25 Vital Signs to track progress in the health and recovery of Puget Sound.

 Key findings from the monitoring include the following:

-• There was approximately 906 hectares of eelgrass in 1999-2007 and approximately 912 hectares of eelgrass in 2019-2022
+- There were approximately 906 hectares of eelgrass in 1999-2007 and approximately 912 hectares of eelgrass in 2019-2022

-• Comparing the 2019-2022 data with the 1999-2007 data it appears that there is little change in overall eelgrass area over time at a countywide scale, but variability at smaller scales was observed.
+- Comparing the 2019-2022 data with the 1999-2007 data it appears that there is little change in overall eelgrass area over time at a countywide scale, but variability at smaller scales was observed.
 Sites with increases in eelgrass were mostly located in the central and northern part of Snohomish County and are identified in purple on the map.
 While three sites showed a decrease trend and are identified in orange on the map.

-• The depth distribution of marine vegetation in the study area was similar to other sites in the Central Basin of Puget Sound.
+- The depth distribution of marine vegetation in the study area was similar to other sites in the Central Basin of Puget Sound.

 Additional details on the analysis can be found in the reports linked below.